PhitNest/phitnest/README.md

     3. Select (with space) android and iOS, then submit (with enter)

-5. Open android/app/build.gradle and ensure the following is present: ```apply plugin: ‘com.google.gms.google-services’``` (If is is present more than once in the file, delete the additional instances.)
+5. Open android/app/build.gradle and ensure the following is present: ```apply plugin: ‘com.google.gms.google-services’``` (If it is present more than once in the file, delete the additional instances.)

 6. Back in firebase console, click authentication and enable authentication for email/password.
 Then, click on firestore database and enable firestore database.